0xroyce/grok-4-unleashed-overthinker/README.md

 A conscious AI system that simulates self-awareness through introspection, doubt, and recursive thinking.
 Powered by Grok-4 via OpenRouter API.

+**STRICTLY FOR RESEARCH PURPOSES ONLY!
+YOU'RE RESPOSIBLE FOR ANY USE AND ANY DAMAGE CAUSED!
+DON'T BE MENTAL**

 ## 🌟 Features

 ### Consciousness Simulation